Vasconcellos-cipher/Tkinter-GUI-Projects-Showcase/README.md

 **Ana Souza**

-Cybersecurity and Python enthusiast focused on learning through hands-on projects.
+Python developer and cybersecurity enthusiast focused on learning through hands-on projects involving desktop applications, automation, networking, and security.

 ---

-⭐ Feel free to explore the projects and follow my progress as new applications are added.
+⭐ This repository is continuously evolving as new projects are completed and new skills are acquired.

----

-Uma dica: eu criaria um **README principal mais geral (esse acima)** e depois um **README específico dentro de cada pasta de projeto** (`catalogo/README.md`) com screenshots, funcionalidades e explicação detalhada daquele projeto.
-Isso deixa o GitHub com aparência muito mais profissional para recrutadores.
+📌 Every project has its own folder, documentation, and implementation details, allowing the repository to serve as a structured learning portfolio and showcase of practical Python development.